Niels-Be/TVShowManager/README.md

 ## Usage
 You can either use my site at http://waeco-soft.com/TvShowManager or setup your own homepage.

+When using my site you can try it out without creating an account.
+But keep in mind your shows wont be saved.

 ## Installation
 Clone this repository